guoyunhe/rabbit-lyrics/README.md

 Type: `HTMLElement`

-The `div` element that contains lyrics.
+The element that contains lyrics.
+If you use HTML markups, this is the element that contains `rabbit-lyrics` class.

 ### mediaElement

 Type: `HTMLMediaElement` (audio or video elements)

-Default: the first audio or video element before
+Default: the first audio or video element before lyrics container

-HTML attribute: `data-media-element` (selector of media element)
+HTML attribute: `data-media` (selector of media element)

 ### viewMode